 &lt;sup>11 Gregory Sunshine et al, An Assessment of State Laws Providing Gubernatorial Authority to Remove Legal Barriers to Emergency Response, 17 Health Security 2:1 (2019).
 For example, Conn.
 Gen. Stat.
 Ann. § 28-9(b)(1) authorizes the governor during a declared emergency to "modify or suspend . . . any statute, regulation or requirement . . . whenever the Governor finds such statute, regulation or requirement . . . is in conflict with the efficient and expeditious execution of civil preparedness functions or the protection of the public health."
 During the COVID-19 pandemic, Connecticut's Governor relied on this power when he issued an executive order setting new limitations on the authority of licensed bars to sell alcohol, effectively amending a state statute related to the sale of alcohol by licensed bars by adding additional restrictions.
 A bar owner challenged the Governor's authority to issue the order, arguing, among other things, that the order violated separation of powers principles, including the state's non-delegation doctrine.
-The Supreme Court of Connecticut ruled unanimously that the Governor's order was in keeping with emergency powers authorized by the statute and that the Governor's actions were not unconstitutional.
-See Casey v.
-Lamont, \\\\A.3d \\\, 338 Conn.
-479 (2021).
+The Supreme Court of Connecticut ruled unanimously that the Governor's order was in

-- Whether and, if so, what procedural or substantive guardrails the model law should attach to the use of specific mitigation powers (e.g, 30-60 day sunset requirements with the authority to renew, obligation to provide a written scientific rationale for any order issued under a broadly worded delegation of authority, obligation to state one or more goals and/or measurable end-points that would terminate an order, etc.)? - Whether the model law should retain a broadly worded delegation of public health authority (e.g., "actions necessary for the protection of public health") to supplement any specific powers and thereby account for the wide variety of actions a governor or state agency or executive official might need to take with respect to future public health crises? - Whether and, if so, what procedural or substantive guardrails the model law should attach to the use of broadly worded public health power so as to avoid the risk that the delegation of such plenary power is found by a court to be inconsistent with the separation-of-powers (e.g, 30-60 day sunset requirements with the authority to renew, obligation to provide a written scientific rationale for any order issued under a broadly worded delegation of authority, obligation to state one or more goals and/or measurable end-points that would terminate an order, etc.)? - Whether the model law should specify the power of state and local administrative agencies or officials to issue public health orders of general applicability and to do so without following the standard or emergency rulemaking procedures that might otherwise apply under a state's administrative procedures act, and, if so, whether the model law should attach any conditions or limitations to that power (e.g., an obligation for the relevant agency or official issuing an order of general applicability to propose simultaneously the same action as a rule that would proceed through an emergency or standard rule-making process)? - How should the model law account for the fact that powers relevant to a public health emergency are delegated through various statutes, including statutes granting emergency powers to governors as well as statutes granting public health powers to one or more state agencies and state officials? - How should the law account for religious freedoms and public health restrictions on houses of worship (e.g., expressly addresses places like "houses of worship" or activities like "attending worship services," or refer only to rational assessments of transmission risks associated with various forms of activity without regard to its relationship to attending worship services)?
+- If the model law lists specific mitigation powers, should it also group authorized mitigation measures by any differences in their burdensomeness, and, if so, should the model law also require that the governor, state administrative agencies, and other state executive branch officials deploy the least burdensome measures unless there is a rational basis for concluding that a more burdensome measure will be more effective in protecting public health? - Whether and, if so, what procedural or substantive guardrails the model law should attach to the use of specific mitigation powers (e.g, 30-60 day sunset requirements with the authority to renew, obligation to provide a written scientific rationale for any order issued under a broadly worded delegation of authority, obligation to state one or more goals and/or measurable end-points that would terminate an order, etc.)? - Whether the model law should retain a broadly worded delegation of public health authority (e.g., "actions necessary for the protection of public health") to supplement any specific powers and thereby account for the wide variety of actions a governor or state agency or executive official might need to take with respect to future public health crises? - Whether and, if so, what procedural or substantive guardrails the model law should attach to the use of broadly worded public health power so as to avoid the risk that the delegation of such plenary power is found by a court to be inconsistent with the separation-of-powers (e.g, 30-60 day sunset requirements with the authority to renew, obligation to provide a written scientific rationale for any order issued under a broadly worded delegation of authority, obligation to state one or more goals and/or measurable end-points that would terminate an order, etc.)? - Whether the model law should specify the power of state and local administrative agencies or officials to issue public health orders of general applicability and to do so without following the standard or emergency rulemaking procedures that might otherwise apply under a state's administrative procedures act, and, if so, whether the model law should attach any conditions or limitations to that power (e.g., an obligation for the relevant agency or official issuing an order of general applicability to propose simultaneously the same action as a rule that would proceed through an emergency or standard rule-making process)?
+12 - How should the model law account for the fact that powers relevant to a public health emergency are delegated through various statutes, including statutes granting emergency